Management PhD, MScR

 You will be responsible for covering living costs for the duration of your studies.

-For those joining in September 2022 new scholarships will be advertised on our School website in late November:
+There are various scholarship opportunities.
+For those joining in September 2023, the Business School scholarships will be advertised late 2022 on our School website.

 UK government postgraduate loans

 If you live in the UK, you may be able to apply for a postgraduate loan from one of the UK’s governments.